Updated: Aug 15

 Reporting Your Move and Updating Health Insurance: Marketplace Coverage

-If you have Marketplace coverage (Obamacare or Affordable Care Act insurance) and are moving out-of-state, there are a few ways to report your move and update your health insurance information:
+If you have Marketplace coverage (Obamacare or Affordable Care Act insurance) and are moving to Nebraska, there are a few ways to report your move and update your health insurance information:

 Log into your HealthSherpa account or create one if you don't have it.
 Access your plan details, click the "update" button on the right side, and report the change in your application.